RODA/StatConverter/docs/index.md

 - double-click on the "Path" variable to open it

-- click on "New", then "Browse" and indicate the folder where **R** is installed, typically in C:/Program Files/R/R-4.1/bin (the actual version number depends on the moment when **R** is installed)
+- click on "New", then "Browse" and indicate the folder where **R** is installed, typically in C:/Program Files/R/R-4.2.0/bin (the actual version number depends on the moment when **R** is installed)

 ### Running StatConverter from sources

-StatConverter can be started from its source files, not only by using a binary version.
+StatConverter can also be started from its source files.

 The first step is to create a clone of the [GitHub](https://github.com/RODA/StatConverter) repository.

-Obviously, [Node.js](https://nodejs.org/download/release/v14.18.2/) needs to be installed, we recommend version 14 which we are using.
+[Node.js](https://nodejs.org/download/release/v14.18.2/) needs to be installed, we recommend version 14 which we are using.

-On Windows, users need to install the Microsoft Visual Studio Tools (we've installed the 2017 version, especially the C++ tools) and also [Git](https://git-scm.com/downloads), which needs to be on the system PATH as well.
+On Windows, users need to install the Microsoft Visual Studio Tools (we've installed the 2019 version, especially the C++ tools) and also [Git](https://git-scm.com/downloads), which needs to be on the system PATH as well.

 Then open a Terminal in the clone of the StatConverter directory, and type: